kerryyu/person/index.md

 layout: home
 ---

-I am a graduate student in the Department of Electrical Engineering & Computer Sciences at UC Berkeley.
+- I am a graduate student in the Department of Electrical Engineering & Computer Sciences at UC Berkeley.
 My primary research is on circuit quantum electrodynamics (c-QED) and the intersection of cQED and quantum acoustodynamics.
 ----

-## Contact
-- **Email:** kangdiyu at berkeley dot edu

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages